Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 1. Blocking VPNs

-Following the conflict in Ukraine, over 4,000 websites have been blocked in Russia, including Facebook, X, Instagram, BBC News, and Quora.
+Since 2022, Russia has increased internet restrictions in the country, blocking over 4,000 websites and apps including YouTube, Facebook, X, Instagram, BBC News, and Quora.

 Proton VPN recorded a 9,000% rise in Russian signups on the 24 March 2022.